zriyansh/signoz.io/blog/2022-03-09-distributed-tracing-java.md

 Download MySQL community version from [here](https://dev.mysql.com/downloads/mysql/) based on your operating system.

-Once installation is complete, run the below commands to create a database for our sample nodejs app.
+Once installation is complete, run the below commands to create a database for our sample java app.

 ```jsx
 ➜  ~ mysql -u root